How to Explain Vulva Art in Your Bedroom to Guests or Family

 What If It's a Partner's Family or Friends?

-• Present a united front: "We both love this art.
+• Agree on messaging: "We both love this art.
 It creates a really calming vibe."

-This isn't about hiding your choices—it's about navigating social dynamics as a team.
+• Support each other: This isn't about hiding your choices—it's about navigating social dynamics as a team.

-• "It's part of a larger movement."
+• "It's part of a larger cultural movement."
 More people are reclaiming the narrative around the female body and rejecting shame.

 When You Don't Need to Explain at All